-The Lynchburg College men’s and women’s cross country teams won Old Dominion Athletic Conference (ODAC) titles with senior Ricky Flynn and junior Jennie Pernisi taking first in each meet.
+The University of Lynchburg men’s and women’s cross country teams won Old Dominion Athletic Conference (ODAC) titles with senior Ricky Flynn and junior Jennie Pernisi taking first in each meet.

 Flynn (Lynchburg, VA/Damascus) won his third consecutive individual title to further cement himself as one of the great runners in Lynchburg and ODAC history.
 Dr. Jack Toms won the ODAC Coach of the Year award ,while Nolan Compton (Manassas, VA/Osbourn Park) collected ODAC Rookie of the Year honors.

 Pernisi (Camden, NY/Altmar-Parish Williamstown) paced the field to win the meet.
 Coach Jesse Baumann won his first ODAC Coach of the Year Award and Ashley Meyer (Springfield, MO/Glendale)brought home the ODAC Scholar Athlete of the Year Award.

 On the men’s side, Lynchburg recorded 33 points while second-place finisher Virginia Wesleyan posted 48 points.